 For non urgent problems, we strive to accommodate patients who are temporary resident in the Practice area but we may not always be able to do so on the same day if there are no routine appointments left.
 In this case, we would either offer a routine appointment in near future or provide a list of local practices whom you may wish to contact.

-To register you will need to complete our Temporary Resident Registration form (GMS 3) which is available from reception, or can be downloaded here.
+To register you will need to complete our Temporary Resident Registration form (GMS 3) which is also available from reception.

 All patients registered at Wolstanton Medical Centre have a named doctor who has overall responsibility for your care and support.
 Your registered GP is also your named accountable and your allocated GP.
 Your allocated GP will be responsible for the provision of your healthcare.
 If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.